binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 PM2 also seems to [provide logging](https://github.com/Unitech/pm2#log-facilities).
 My applications provide their [own logging](#web-applications-countermeasures-lack-of-visibility-insufficient-logging) and we have the [systems logging](#vps-countermeasures-lack-of-visibility-logging-and-alerting) which provides aggregates and singular logs, so again I struggle to see what PM2 is offering here that we do not already have.

-As mentioned on the [github](https://github.com/Unitech/pm2) README: “_PM2 is a production process manager for Node.js applications with a built-in load balancer_“.
+As mentioned on the [GitHub](https://github.com/Unitech/pm2) README: “_PM2 is a production process manager for Node.js applications with a built-in load balancer_“.
 This “Sounds” and at the initial glance looks shiny.
 Very quickly you should realise there are a few security issues you need to be aware of though.

 The word “production” is used but it requires NPM to install globally.
 We already have a package manager on Debian and all other main-stream Linux distros.
 As previously mentioned, installing NPM adds unnecessary attack surface area.
 Unless it is essential and it should not be, we really do not want another application whos sole purpose is to install additional attack surface in the form of extra packages.
 NPM contains a huge number of packages, that we really do not want access to on a production server facing the internet.
 We could install PM2 on a development box and then copy to the production server, but it starts to turn the simplicity of a node module into something not as simple, which then, as does forever, makes offerings like [Supervisor](#vps-countermeasures-lack-of-visibility-proactive-monitoring-supervisor), [Monit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit) and even [Passenger](#vps-countermeasures-lack-of-visibility-proactive-monitoring-passenger) look even more attractive.

-At the time of writing this, PM2 is about four years old with about 440 open issues on github, most quite old, with 29 open pull requests.
+At the time of writing this, PM2 is about four years old with about 440 open issues on GitHub, most quite old, with 29 open pull requests.

 Yes, it is very popular currently.
 That does not tell me it is ready for production though.
 It tells me the marketing is working.